CodingTrain/website-archive/_learning/bots/discord/04-dotenv.md

   - title: "Choo choo bot on Glitch"
     url: https://glitch.com/~choo-choo-bot-discord
 ---
-In this video I show you how to use a .env file to keep your bot token secret.
+In this video I demonstrate how to use the node dotenv package along with a .env file to store (and hide!)
+API keys outside of the source code.